Prevent Unpermitted Food Vending in Santa Clara County

 Who are the unpermitted food vendors?

-Unpermitted food vendors are people who are selling/pedaling food on a cart, table, back of the car trunk, or from their home without a permit to operate from the Department of Environmental Health.
+Unpermitted food vendors are people who are selling/peddling food on a cart, truck, trailers, table, from the trunk of cars, or from their home WITHOUT a permit to operate from the Department of Environmental Health.

-What are some health concerns associated with unpermitted food vendor who sell food?
+What are some health concerns associated with unpermitted food vendor sales?

-• No food safety training for people who handle the food
+- No food safety training to people who handle the food

-• Chopping food using dirty knives or cutting boards
+- Chopping food using dirty knives or cutting board

 Where do unpermitted food vendors sell?

-• On the street corners/parking lot with a table set up
+- On street corners and parking lots with a table and cooking equipment set up

-• From their homes; in their dining room, garage, or backyard (i.e. underground dining)
+- From unpermitted homes; dining room, garage, or backyard (i.e. underground dining)

-How do you know of a food vendor is permitted with Santa Clara County?
+How do I know if these food sales are permitted with Santa Clara County?

 A permit decal (sticker) is visible on their food cart, food truck or trailer.

-If the permit expires, it is no longer valid until they owner obtains a new permit.
-Permits from another county are only valid in the county of issuance.
-Food vendors are required to obtain a permit from each jurisdiction they operate in.
+If the permit expires, it is no longer valid until the owner obtains a new permit.
+Permits from another county are legal in their own county but not in our county unless the decal is from Santa Clara.